-The credit that you compute on Schedule MA is income and must be reported on your Wisconsin franchise or income tax return in the year after the year in which the credit was computed.
+The credit that you compute on Schedule MA-A is income and must be reported on your Wisconsin franchise or income tax return in the year after the year in which the credit was computed.
 The credit must be included in Wisconsin income to the extent it was not included in federal adjusted gross income or federal taxable income.

-Example: You computed a manufacturing and agriculture credit for 2013.
-The amount of the credit must be included on your 2014 Wisconsin income or franchise tax return to the extent it is not included in your 2014 federal adjusted gross income or federal taxable income.
+Example: You computed an agriculture credit for 2014.
+The amount of the credit must be included on your 2015 Wisconsin income or franchise tax return to the extent it is not included in your 2015 federal adjusted gross income or federal taxable income.